Hasninemamud/Auction-Craft/README.md

    - **Objective**: Enhance the admin dashboard with advanced analytics and reporting tools to provide insights into bidding trends, user behavior, and listing performance.
    - **Benefits**: Informed decision-making for sellers, actionable insights for platform optimization, and improved overall performance and competitiveness.

-These future enhancements align with our commitment to continuously improving Bid Bazaar and delivering a best-in-class auction experience for our users.
+These future enhancements align with our commitment to continuously improving Auction Craft and delivering a best-in-class auction experience for our users.
 Stay tuned for updates as we work on implementing these exciting new features!